datalad-handbook/book/docs/basics/101-105-install.rst

          use it later, though.

 .. [#f2] The longnow podcasts are lectures and conversations on long-term thinking produced by
-         the LongNow foundation.
+         the LongNow foundation and we can wholeheartedly recommend them for their worldly wisdoms and compelling, thoughtful ideas.
 Subscribe to the podcasts at http://longnow.org/seminars/podcast.
          Support the foundation by becoming a member: https://longnow.org/membership. http://longnow.org

 .. [#f3] You can also upgrade your file manager to display file types in a